Parity (physics): Effect of spatial inversion on some variables of classical physics

 The answers given below are correct for 3 spatial dimensions.
 In a 2 dimensional space, for example, when constrained to remain on the surface of a planet, some of the variables switch sides.

 Odd

-Classical variables whose signs flip when inverted in space inversion are predominantly vectors.
+Classical variables whose signs flip under space inversion are predominantly vectors.
 They include:

 Even

 Classical variables, predominantly scalar quantities, which do not change upon spatial inversion include: